mysteryx93/HanumanInstitute.MvvmDialogs/READMEv1.md

 To display custom dialogs that are not of type `Window` or `ContentDialog`, your dialog class must implement [IView](src/MvvmDialogs/IView.cs) ([sample](samples/Wpf/Demo.ModalCustomDialog/AddTextCustomDialog.cs)).
-The usage will be the same as a standard `Window`.
+The usage will the same as a standard `Window`.

 ## Custom Framework Dialogs